Skip to main content

 Upon completion of the course, students will…

-• locate and analyze primary sources and secondary sources related to an event or issue of the past.
+• locate and analyze primary and secondary sources related to historical events and constitutional issues.

 Indiana Academic Standards